 Tremendous advancements in technology in recent years have changed the face of every industry and sector.
 The world of advertising is no different.
 Until the mid-to-late 1990s, businesses bought advertising space in traditional media such as newspapers, magazines, television and radio.
 Certainly, this type of offline advertising still has its place.
 However, increased connectivity has also led to incredible innovations in the latest advertising tech.

-In this article, we take a look at how advertising is changing.
+In this article, we take a look at how advertising tech is changing.
 If you fail to respond to the latest advertising tech, you risk falling behind.

 1. Location-specific and delivered in real-time